jrstew/jrstew.github.io/_pages/cv.md

 =======
 <ol>
 <li>
-2019 James R. Thompson Student Award, Rice University<br>
+Inaugural winner of the 2019 James R. Thompson Student Award, Rice University<br>
 <i>Awarded annually to up to two PhD students in the Department of Statistics for excellence in research</i>
 </li>
 <li>